dam-grassman/blog/_pages/about.md

         <div class="hero__image">
            <p>  <strong> Machine Learning Intern at Therapy Box, London</strong> <br>
                 <i>ML with HealthCare and Audio Data</i><br>
                 Six-month internship in a specialist app development company that creates apps for communication, education andhealthcare.
-Worked on a NHS Project – Detection of developmental language disorder among kids between 5 and8 based on audio recordings and grammar features - and on a phoneme-based Speech Recognition engine aimed athelping kids with articulation difficulties.</p>
+Worked on a NHS Project – Detection of developmental language disorder among kids between 5 and 8 based on audio recordings and grammar features - and on a phoneme-based Speech Recognition engine aimed athelping kids with articulation difficulties.</p>
         </div>
       </div>
       <div class="col col-3" >